 What if I have a different name?

 If your name is different from the one on your documents, you have to send in 1 of these supporting documents:

 - Marriage certificate or marriage registration – You can use this document to show your last name (or surname) change.
 You cannot use this document if you live in Quebec and were married after April 1, 1981.
 You cannot use a marriage licence.

 - Divorce Decree – You can use this document to show your last name (or surname) change.

 - Legal change of name document – This is a legal certificate or a court order.

-- Request to Amend Record of Landing – You get this from Citizenship and Immigration Canada if you apply to change your Record of Landing or your Confirmation of Permanent Residence document.
+- Request to Amend Record of Landing – You get this from Immigration, Refugees and Citizenship Canada if you apply to change your Record of Landing or your Confirmation of Permanent Residence document.